HoTT/Coq-HoTT/INSTALL.md

          brew install opam
          opam init

+     After that, you'll need to install a number of packages through brew and opam

          brew update; brew upgrade objective-caml
+         opam install ocamlfind num

    * MS Windows: we recommend that you install the 32-bit version of cygwin (installer at http://www.cygwin.com/setup-x86.exe) and,